Miguel Arcángel Roscigna: Biography

+Capture, prison time, and aftermath

 Roscigna joined forces with other anarchists like Vázquez Paredes, José Manuel "Captain" Paz, Fernando Malvicini and Gino Gatti to organize the liberation of their companions from jail.
 Gatti and his family bought a coal store near the prison of Punta Carretas and became a prosperous and respectable businessman before suddenly closing the establishment down and moving to Buenos Aires.
 The commercial premises were actually a screen for Roscigna and the others, who dug a tunnel linking the store to the bathroom of the prison.
 The break out took place on 18 March 1931; the four convicts of the "Messina"'s heist plus another five inmates vanished in the dark.
 The convicts and their "liberators" were eventually caught by the police barely nine days later, when a former inmate, now a dogcatcher officer, recognized one of them.

 After serving six years of prison in Montevideo, Roscigna was handed over to Argentine authorities: he disappeared while in custody in 1936 along with another two anarchists.
 They were presumably shot dead by Argentine Federal Police members and their bodies thrown to the Rio de la Plata.